hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-move-fs-directory admin /home/admin/web /home/user02/

-The function moved file or directory on the file system.
+This function moved file or directory on the file system.
 This function can also be used to rename files just like normal mv command.

 *******************************************************************